Sanctuary (2022 film): Production

-In September 2021, it was announced that Margaret Qualley and Christopher Abbott had joined the cast of the film, with Zachary Wigon directing from a screenplay by Micah Bloomberg.
+In September 2021, it was announced Margaret Qualley and Christopher Abbott had joined the cast of the film, with Zachary Wigon directing from a screenplay by Micah Bloomberg.
 Principal photography took place in New York City.

 Release

 Sanctuary had its world premiere at the 47th Toronto International Film Festival on September 11, 2022.
-Shortly after, Super LTD, a division of Neon, acquired distribution rights to the film, though it was ultimately distributed under the Neon label.
-In May 2023, Universal Pictures acquired international distribution rights outside of Italy, the CIS, Estonia, Latvia, Lithuania, Australia, and New Zealand.
+A few days later, Super LTD, a division of Neon, acquired distribution rights to the film; however, it ended up being distributed under Neon.
+In May 2023, Universal Pictures acquired international distribution rights outside Italy, the CIS, Estonia, Latvia, Lithuania, Australia and New Zealand to the film.
 The film also screened at Miami Dade College's 40th Annual Miami Film Festival on March 11, 2023, where it was nominated for the Knight Marimbas Award.

-It received a limited theatrical release in the United States on May 19, 2023.
-The film was released digitally on June 20, 2023, followed by a physical media release on August 15, 2023.
+It had a limited theatrical release in the United States on May 19, 2023.
+It was released digitally on June 20, 2023, and a physical media release on August 15.

 Reception

-On the review aggregator website Rotten Tomatoes, 88% of 91 critics' reviews are positive, with an average rating of 7.5/10.
-The website's consensus reads, "Revolving around outstanding performances from Margaret Qualley and Christopher Abbott, Sanctuary confounds expectations with élan."
-Metacritic, which uses a weighted average, assigned the film a score of 67 out of 100 based on 17 critics, indicating "generally favorable reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 67 out of 100, based on 17 critics, indicating "generally favorable" reviews.

-Katie Rife of RogerEbert.com praised the film's writing and performances, describing it as a "controlled chaos" fueled by sharp dialogue and inventive structure.
-She highlighted the film's exploration of emotional vulnerability behind the façade of dominance and submission, calling it "a tease" that "builds to genuine catharsis."
-Peter Debruge of Variety noted that the film "stretches a one-location two-hander into an audacious, at times exasperating, but ultimately rewarding exercise in performance and power dynamics."

-In The New York Times, Glenn Kenny commended the performances, stating that Qualley and Abbott "execute the film's demanding emotional and physical choreography with aplomb," though he noted that some viewers may find the prolonged tension "claustrophobic".
-Common Sense Media called Sanctuary a "dark, twisty, and surprisingly moving exploration of power, love, and dependency," highlighting the complex character work and psychological depth.

-David Rooney of The Hollywood Reporter remarked that the film "sustains tension remarkably well", crediting Wigon's direction and the "magnetically unsettling performances".
-The Ringer emphasized that Sanctuary "examines how intimacy, power, and survival blur inside relationships."

-In The Washington Post, Ann Hornaday wrote that the film "tests the limits of claustrophobic storytelling," with "an unnerving mix of playfulness and real psychological menace."
-However, some critics, such as Slant Magazine, found the film's pacing "erratic", suggesting that it "flirts with emotional depth but sometimes retreats into contrivance."
-IndieWire called it "a bold, mischievous, and sometimes frustrating chamber piece."